JoFrieWeiss/Yong-Weiss-et-al.-2025/Data_Mining/DNA_C_value/README.md

    ```bash
    python cvalues_selenium_scraper.py
    ```
-3. Data will be saved as `C_values_Viridiplantae.xlsx` in the current folder.
+3. Data will be saved as `XXXXXX.xlsx` in the current folder.
 4. Debug screenshots are saved throughout to help monitor progress.